4 Important Things To Consider Before Quitting Your Job

 before you quitAre you thinking of quitting your job?
 Have you had the thoughts for a while but you keep contemplating?
+The prospect of leaving your job can be scary and liberating at the same time.

 1. Reconstruct Your Resume

-Additionally, you never know when you might have to take a side-job to survive.
+Additionally, you never know when you might have to take a side job to survive.

 2. A New Job Offer